CFA Course Details 2025 and Latest Updates โ€“ Scope, Eligibility, Syllabus, Jobs & More!

 The CFA (Chartered Financial Analyst) Program is a global professional credential offered by the American Chartered Financial Analyst Institute, a premier international association of investment management professionals.

-It is one of the most reputed financial credentials, enjoying high trust and dependence among peers.
+The CFA course is one of the most reputable financial credentials, enjoying high trust and dependence among peers.
 The CFA Institute, with more than 60+ years of experience, is setting global standards with rigorous focus, integrity, and advanced finance and investment industry skills.

-This set of skills and knowledge will serve you well throughout your career in the finance/investment and capital markets.
+The skills and knowledge you acquire after completing the CFA course, and being thorough with the CFA syllabus, will serve you well throughout your career in finance/investment and capital markets.

 Why Should You Pursue CFA? – Scope of CFA Globally

 Today, over 1,78,000+ CFA Charter-holders influence business across 160+ markets globally.
 These charter-holders work as Portfolio Managers, Equity Research Analysts, Fund Managers, Wealth Managers, CFOs, and Risk Consultants.
-CFA qualification is recognised by regulators, universities, and certification programs in over 30+ countries, including India.
+The CFA qualification is recognised by regulators, universities, and certification programs in over 30+ countries, including India.
+India has the largest number of students appearing for CFA Level 1.

 CFA is a preferred qualification and a mark of distinction for more than 31,000+ employer investment firms to meet their ever-evolving needs.
 As per the information shared by the CFA Institute, their top 11 global employers include JPMorgan Chase, Bank of America, Merrill Lynch, UBS, RBC, HSBC, Wells Fargo, Credit Suisse, Morgan Stanley, Smith Barney, BlackRock, and Citigroup.
 With newer conventions introduced in the finance domain and globalisation, the demand for CFAs will only increase in metropolitan cities like Mumbai, developing countries like India and abroad.